 Temporary displays on special subjects are also held, changed several times per year.

-During NAIDOC week an Open Day is held where a selection of locally sourced Aboriginal artefacts are displayed.
-This collection is registered with Aboriginal Victoria, which is compulsory for all collections of Aboriginal artefacts in Victoria.
+During NAIDOC week an Open Day is held on the current year's theme.
+The Aboriginal objects collection held by the museum is registered with Aboriginal Victoria, which is compulsory for all collections of Aboriginal artefacts in Victoria.